to Definitions and Notes links

 Acrobat Reader Required).

-Academic Year Academic year begins in summer session
+Academic Year - Academic year begins in summer

-and concludes in the spring semester.
-For example the 2001-02 academic
+session and concludes in the spring semester.
+For example, the 2002-03

-year is comprised of the Summer Session 2001, the First (Fall) Semester
+academic year is comprised of the Summer Session 2002, the First

-A college entrance exam that is designed to test skill levels in
+entrance exam that is designed to test skill levels in English,

-Alumni Anyone who has attended or has graduated from
+Alumni - Anyone who has attended or has graduated

-a school, college, or university.
-This includes graduates AND former
+from a school, college, or university.
+This includes graduates and

-students for whom we have an active address (i.e., they are not
+former students for whom we have an active address (i.e., they are

 to user departments.
 It excludes non-assignable spaces such as public